rahullath/mistralai7b-how3/README.md

-# Cryptocurrency Project Content Generator
+# how3.io Project Content Generator

 A tool for generating structured content for cryptocurrency projects using the Gemini AI API.
 This script creates detailed, beginner-friendly project descriptions and analysis for how3.io.